 HICs dominated the globally reported numbers of COVID-19 deaths., followed in order by UMICs, LMICs and LICs.
 These rankings are rather different for estimated excess deaths, which were driven mostly by LMICs, followed by UMICs, HICs and then LICs.

 Note also the gap between the two mortality concepts.
-The gap is the largest in absolute terms for LMICs, then UMICs, HICs and LICs.
+The gap is currently the largest in absolute terms for UMICs, followed by LMICs.
 In relative terms, the gap is the most considerable for LICs, which start off from a position close to zero for reported COVID-19 deaths.

 Which countries have had the highest cumulative counts over the last 12 months for COVID-19 and excess deaths?
 The charts below show the Top 50 with countries grouped by World Bank income group.